Saturday Supercade: Kangaroo

 Joey Kangaroo (voiced by David Mendenhall), his mother "K.O."
-Katy Kangaroo (voiced by Mea Martineau), and Sidney Squirrel (voiced by Marvin Kaplan) must stop the Monkeybiz Gang members Bingo, Bango, Bongo, and Fred (all four voiced by Pat Fraley and Frank Welker), four meddlesome monkeys who are known from making trouble at the local zoo run by the zookeeper Mr. Friendly (voiced by Arthur Burghardt).
+Katy Kangaroo (voiced by Mea Martineau), and Sidney Squirrel (voiced by Marvin Kaplan) must stop the Monkeybiz Gang members Bingo (voiced by Pat Fraley), Bango, Bongo, and Fred (all voiced by Frank Welker), four meddlesome monkeys who are known from making trouble at the local zoo run by the zookeeper Mr. Friendly (voiced by Arthur Burghardt).
 The Monkeybiz Gang would cause trouble by trying to escape from the zoo and Katy would have to help keep them in line.

 Episodes

 Space Ace

 Space Ace (voiced by Jim Piper) is the always smiling self-confident champion of the "Space Command", whereas when always "wimping out" to Dexter (voiced by Sparky Marcus) after being hit by the Infanto-Ray, he becomes clumsy and weak.
 With officer Kimberly (voiced by Nancy Cartwright), he works for Space Marshall Vaughn (voiced by Peter Renaday) to keep the peace in the universe.
 They fight the evil alien commander Borf (voiced by Arthur Burghardt) and keep him from invading Earth.
 Ace and Kim try to keep his 'wimping' situation secret and pretend that Dexter is Kim's little brother to Vaughn.

 Again, as with Donkey Kong, Ruby-Spears took artistic license; in the video game, Dexter had certain chances to revert to Ace, his full-grown self, whereas in the cartoon the Ace/Dexter phases seemed to happen on their own and often at inconvenient times for the hero.

-It was aired late night on Cartoon Network in the late 1990s, and segments have been shown between programs on Boomerang.
+In the late 1990s, reruns of the show aired late at night on Cartoon Network.
+Segments have also been shown between programs on Boomerang.